newyork-anthonyng/articles/random/005_bracket_dot_notation/README.md

 ```

 ## Conclusion
-Always sanitize user input. `bracket notation` allows you to sanitize your user's data. `dot notation` does not.
+Always sanitize user input. `bracket` notation allows you to sanitize your user's data; `dot notation` does not.

 See this obligatory xkcd comic.
 https://xkcd.com/327/